Last updated on 21st May 2021

-The Indian Parliament passed three labour codes recently – on industrial relations; occupational safety, health, and working conditions; and social security – proposing to simplify the country’s archaic labour laws and provide impetus to economic activity without compromising on the workers’ benefits.
+The Indian Parliament passed four labour codes recently – on industrial relations; occupational safety, health, and working conditions; and social security – proposing to simplify the country’s archaic labour laws and provide impetus to economic activity without compromising on the workers’ benefits.
 These labour codes can have a transformative impact on labour relations in India.
 Along with the ‘Code on Wages Act – 2019,’ these can significantly ease the conduct of business by amalgamating a plethora of Central and State laws on labour.

 To simplify and rationalize the existing 29 labour laws that govern the relationship between workers, employing entities, trade unions, and the government, 4 new labour codes have been enacted: